How To Dehydrate Bell Peppers in a Food Dehydrator

 How to Tell If My Bell Peppers Are Done?

-• The bell peppers will be dehydrated and crispy when they are done.
+• The bell peppers will be dehydrated, crispy, and properly dried when they are done.
+Properly dried means the peppers are hard and brittle with no remaining moisture.

 • Leave the peppers at room temperature and try to see if they snap; if they don’t and are still bendy, add them back into the dehydrator and leave for another hour, then do another taste test.